 cygrunsrv -E sshd cygrunsrv -S sshd

 Cygwin has been extremely robust for SSH servers, even running multiple SSH servers on distinct ports.
-However, I always like to use more native/OEM solutions, and there are two OpenSSH server solutions emerging from Microsoft for Windows: WSL or native OpenSSH server.
-I haven’t prioritized examining these alternatives since Cygwin has been so robust, and the alternatives only become viable in late 2017.
+Tere are two OpenSSH server solutions emerging from Microsoft for Windows: WSL or native OpenSSH server.

 Windows Subsystem for Linux SSHD

-Recent changes to Windows in Build ≥ 17046 allow sshd in WSL by using Task Scheduler to start SSHD on Windows boot.
+Windows build ≥ 17046 allow sshd in WSL by using Task Scheduler to start SSHD on Windows boot.

 native Windows OpenSSH server